Frequently Asked Questions

 Will a bankruptcy stop collection action?

 Upon filing a bankruptcy, unsecured creditors will not be able to initiate or continue legal or collection activities.
+Similarly, filing a consumer debt proposal also offers legal protection from creditors and can be an effective alternative with many consumer proposal benefits that are worth considering.

 Will I lose all my assets if I declare bankruptcy?